-Marquette University Law School currently participates in an exchange program with the University of Copenhagen and more exchanges are slated to begin in coming years.
-In an exchange program, Marquette students pay the same tuition and fees to Marquette that they would pay for a regular semester at Marquette but are enrolled and attend classes at the foreign law school.
-In exchange, the foreign schools send their students to attend regular classes at Marquette.
+Marquette University Law School currently participates in an exchange program with the University of Copenhagen (Denmark).
+In an exchange program, Marquette law students pay tuition and fees to Marquette University on the same basis that they would pay for a regular semester at Marquette, but students are enrolled in and attend classes at the foreign law school.

 Founded in 1479, the University of Copenhagen is not only Denmark's oldest university, but also one of the oldest in Northern Europe.
 Its location in the capital city makes the University's development, key people and events a part of the history of Denmark.
 The country of Denmark is home to one of the oldest monarchies in the world and has a history tracing back to the Viking Age.
 Visitors to Copenhagen can see this history everywhere in the city where cobblestone streets, palaces and royal artifacts comprise a beautiful backdrop to modern life.
 More information about the University of Copenhagen is available here.

 The University of Copenhagen offers a wide selection of law courses treating international and European Union law that are taught in the English language.
 Additional law courses are taught in Danish.
 Marquette Law School students participating in an exchange at the University of Copenhagen may choose to take all English language courses or to take a mix of English and Danish language courses.
 It is recommended that law students participating in the exchange register solely for English language law courses unless they speak Danish fluently.